 Is there a new treatment available?

-CAR-T cell treatment has opened up a whole new universe in the field of advanced relapse and refractory B-cell cancers in recent years, and it has also allowed people to witness how effective it can be.
+CAR-T cell therapy has opened up a whole new universe in the field of advanced relapse and refractory B-cell cancers in recent years, and it has also allowed people to witness how effective it can be.

 As a result, researchers have created a GD2-CAR-T cell therapy for the treatment of neuroblastoma for the matching target of neuroblastoma.
 The findings of the clinical study were published in the most recent issue of “Science Translational Medicine.”